AdaCore/learn/courses/GNAT_Toolchain_Intro/chapters/gnat_community.rst

 .. sectionauthor:: Bob Duff

 We first need to understand the difference between a *warning* and an *error*.
-Errors are generally violations of the Ada language rules as specified in the Ada Reference Manual; warnings don't indicate violations of those rules, but rather flag things in a program that seem suspicious to the compiler.
-Warnings are GNAT-specific, so other Ada compilers might not warn about the same things GNAT does or warn in a different way.
-Warnings are typically conservative; that is, some warnings are false alarms.
-The programmer needs to study the code to determine if the warning is describing a real problem.
+Errors are violations of the Ada language rules as specified in the Ada Reference Manual; warnings don't indicate violations of those rules, but instead flag constructs in a program that seem suspicious to the compiler.
+Warnings are GNAT-specific, so other Ada compilers might not warn about the same things GNAT does or might warn about them in a different way.
+Warnings are typically conservative;
+meaning that some warnings are false alarms.
+The programmer needs to study the code to determine if each warning is describing a real problem.

 Some warnings are produced by default while others are produced only if a switch enables them.
 Use the ``-gnatwa`` switch to turn on (almost) all warnings.

-Warnings are useless if you don't do something about them.
+Warnings are useless if you don't do anything about them.
 If you give your team member some code that causes warnings, how are they supposed to know whether they represent real problems?
-If you don't do something about them, people will soon starting ignoring warnings and there'll be many warnings scattered all over your code.
+If you don't address each warning, people will soon starting ignoring warnings and there'll be lots of things that generates warnings scattered all over your code.
 To avoid this, you may want to use the ``-gnatwae`` switch to both turn on (almost) all warnings and to treat warnings as errors.
 This forces you to get a clean (no warnings or errors) compilation.

-However, some warnings are false alarms.
-Use :ada:`pragma Warnings (Off)` to suppress false alarms.
+However, as we said, some warnings are false alarms.
+Use :ada:`pragma Warnings (Off)` to suppress those warnings.
 It's best to be as specific as possible and narrow down to a single line of code and a single warning.
-Also, use a comment to explain why the warning is a false alarm if it's not obvious.
+Then use a comment to explain why the warning is a false alarm if it's not obvious.

 Let's look at the following example: